-Whether you want to study abroad, volunteer, or just take a gap year, your time spent abroad is the perfect opportunity to learn a new language -- or start to.
+Whether you want to study abroad, volunteer, or just take a gap year, your time spent overseas is the perfect opportunity to learn a new language -- or start to.
 The problem is, if you are short on time or notorious for picking the most difficult tasks, you might be wary of taking on such an arduous journey.

 Luckily, there are a few languages that can be much easier for English-speakers to learn than most.
-If you want to learn a new tongue as a native English-speaker, consider these languages first.
+If you want to learn a new tongue as a native English speaker, consider these languages first.